decatur/NuCompRes/Readme.md

 # Overview

-NuCompRes is a lightweight component to expose computational MATLAB® resources over HTTP.
+NuCompRes (Numerical Computational Resources) is a lightweight component to expose computational MATLAB® resources over HTTP.
 NuCompRes readily turns your MATLAB investment into a server, enabling clients to integrate using the REST architectural style.

 # Target

 For experienced MATLAB modelers who want to integrate their solution without having to learn about IT middleware.

+# Version
+This is a very early one, say *Version 0.1*.

 # Features